kens-visuals/four-card-feature-section/README.md

-# Frontend Mentor - [PROJECT NAME] solution
+# Frontend Mentor - Four Card Feature Section Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Four Card Feature Section Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 ## Table of contents